Industrial Revolution: Humanism and harsh conditions

 Some humanists and individualists criticise the Industrial Revolution for mistreating women and children and turning men into work machines that lacked autonomy.
 Critics of the Industrial Revolution promoted a more interventionist state and formed new organisations to promote human rights.

 Primitivism

 Primitivism argues that the Industrial Revolution has created an unnatural frame of society and the world in which humans need to adapt to an unnatural urban landscape in which humans are perpetual cogs without personal autonomy.

 Certain primitivists argue for a return to pre-industrial society, while others argue that technology such as modern medicine, and agriculture are all positive for humanity assuming they are controlled by and serve humanity and have no effect on the natural environment.

-Pollution and ecological collapse
+Environmental harm

 The Industrial Revolution has been criticised for leading to immense ecological and habitat destruction.
 It has led to immense decrease in the biodiversity of life on Earth.
 The Industrial revolution has been said to be inherently unsustainable and will lead to eventual collapse of society, mass hunger, starvation, and resource scarcity.